 Combining photovoltaic (PV) solar systems with battery storage solutions increase your total savings.
 Solar panels generate electricity while the sun shines upon them but without battery storage to hold the excess energy, they cannot contribute to your energy requirements at night or in inclement weather.
 Nor can they satisfy “surge” demands beyond their rated output, forcing companies to buy commercial electricity to satisfy spikes caused by events such as equipment start-up.
 These spikes are costly because demand charges are assessed for the highest 15-minute spike in demand during the billing period, as measured at the meter.
 Combining PV systems with storage effectively mitigates these spikes.
 Energy storage has the effect of evening out the load measured by the utility meter.
 This is especially important in the “shoulder” hours, when sudden load spikes might result in demand charges.

-Principal Benefits of Solar for Business
+Benefits of Commercial Solar Systems

 1. Cost Reduction:

-The largest single benefit of solar power for your business appears every month in your electricity bill.
+The largest single benefit of solar power for businesses appears every month in your electricity bill.
 Solar energy provides a dramatic reduction in commercial power costs, and in locations where “net metering” is available, it may even result in revenue from excess power sold to your local utility.
 For example, businesses that rely on antiquated energy sources like coal or natural gas could be paying electricity costs ranging from 7 to 30 cents per kilowatt hour (kWh).
 Switching to solar could reduce costs to somewhere between 2 to 12 cents per kWh.

 The cost reduction of switching to solar power is determined by a number of variable factors, including location, time of activity, industry, and size of facilities.
 Businesses that will benefit the most from switching to solar are ones with enough space to build an appropriately-sized system to cover their energy needs, enough sunlight to generate the solar power, and a load profile that requires energy at peak hours.